 Measuring Success: Metrics & KPIs

-Following are the traditional SEO metrics still matter:
+Traditional SEO metrics still matter:

 AEO-specific metrics help track quick-answer visibility:

-AI tools use geo-specific metrics to determine your content’s value—often tracked with a ChatGPT Visibility Tracker to understand when, where, and how your pages are cited or summarized inside generative answers.
+AI tools use GEO-specific metrics to determine your content’s value, often tracked with a ChatGPT Visibility Tracker to understand when, where, and how your pages are cited or summarized inside generative answers.

 Challenges & Considerations for AEO and GEO